 There's such a thing as too much of a good thing, especially when it comes to the harmful effects associated with excess nutrients, such as phosphorus and nitrogen, entering the waters.
 Islamorada Village council members unanimously approved the first reading of an ordinance to amend land development regulations related to fertilizer application standards during the...

-Join Miami Waterkeeper in welcoming our new Digital Marketing Specialist, Kayla Hauge!
-Kayla joined our team in April 2019, and we’re very excited to be working with her!
+Join Miami Waterkeeper in welcoming our new Outreach Coordinator, Collin Schladweiler!
+Collin joined our team in September 2019, and we’re very excited to be working with him!